microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 The command line is a highly powerful tool.
 However, its power is dependent on the user's knowledge of the specific commands, flags and parameters needed to perform tasks from the command-line.
 For simple everyday commands, this might not be so hard.
 For longer commands, or ones used less frequently, there's quite a bit of mental overhead trying to recall the exact syntax.
 For teams, it might be helpful to share these tasks with everyone on the project.
-The Terminal can be a avenue by which complicated tasks can be remembered, shared, discovered and recalled by the user simply thinking **"what do I want to do"**, rather than "how do I do it".
+The Terminal can be an avenue by which complicated tasks can be remembered, shared, discovered, and recalled by the user simply thinking **"what do I want to do"**, rather than "how do I do it".

 ## Background